Best marketing dashboard – why you need it, how to choose the right one for your business, and is the most expensive one necessarily the best one?

 The metrics highlighted in this dashboard are derived from analytics tools such as Google Analytics and provide a wide range of actionable insights for marketers, such as the number of keywords on the first page in Google, organic traffic and other traffic sources, internal/external links, page load speed, top landing pages, number of indexed pages, and much more.

 Dashboard for eCommerce Marketing

+When you are in an e-commerce business, you absolutely need a digital marketing reporting dashboard.
 This form of marketing dashboard serves as a central repository for data aggregation that affects the company’s day-to-day operations, budget, and, ultimately, decision making.
 What is monitored on an eCommerce marketing dashboard is determined by what you want to achieve with data?

 The eCommerce marketing dashboard shows the metrics and KPIs that eCommerce site marketers must track on a regular basis.
 Cost per lead, web traffic sources, MRR, return on marketing investment (ROI), ARR, churn rate, retention, new subscribers, added to cart, revenue by communication form, and target fulfillment rate are some of the metrics you can monitor with this type of marketing dashboard.

 A good example is, again, Scaleo since it can be used both for affiliate networks as well as e-commerce brands.

 A web analytics marketing dashboard monitors website performance in real-time, enabling you to monitor how your website is performing in relation to your marketing goals by concentrating on a high-level but still detailed view of your site’s performance over a variety of timeframes.

 This dashboard allows you to track metrics such as online conversions, page views, and visitors to measure the success of your website.
 Web analytics can be used in a variety of ways, including eCommerce, user interface, SEO, social media, and digital marketing, with each use case providing a unique viewpoint on the success of your website.